kester2015/KeckLFC/README.md

 - **WaveManager Set-up 2.7.5**
 - **WaveShaper App Setup 2.2.0**

+> Note: The above **three** Apps are all necessary for the installation of wsapi.
+A common mistake is to only install one of the above.
+This will cause the folllowing installation of wsapi to fail.

+**Check you can find folder C:\Program Files (x86)\Finisar\WaveManager\waveshaper**

+> Note added by Greg: If you can't find it, please check again you indeed installed **all the three** Apps above.

 **Follow DEFAULT download procedure.
 Especially oo not change the default installation path.**

 [TODO: Add more information on wsapi install.
 Download those necessary files and put them in the repo.
 Copy the online instructions here.]

 **Follow the instructions in [https://ii-vi.com/use-64-bit-python-3-7-to-control-the-waveshaper-through-the-usb-port/](https://ii-vi.com/use-64-bit-python-3-7-to-control-the-waveshaper-through-the-usb-port/) to install wsapi.**

+> Note: The following instructions are copied from the above link.
+Please refer to the above link for more information.
+> In order to control the WaveShaper through USB using 64-bit Python 3.7 please follow these instructions:

+> Load up the Command Prompt as administrator and change to the Python directory using the following command:
+> cd C:\Program Files (x86)\Finisar\WaveManager\waveshaper\api\python3

+> Run the setup.py script via this command:
+> python setup.py install

+> You must copy over the correct DLL files into the appropriate Windows folder.
+64-bit Python requires the 64 bit DLLs to be copied into the System32
+> Copy this file: C:\Program Files (x86)\Finisar\WaveManager\waveshaper\bin\amd64\wsapi.dll into this folder C:\Windows\System32
+> Copy this file: C:\Program Files (x86)\Finisar\WaveManager\waveshaper\bin\amd64\ftd2xx64.dll into this folder C:\Windows\System32
+> Rename the copied file above from ftd2xx64.dll to ftd2xx.dll.
+> Copy this file: C:\Program Files (x86)\Finisar\WaveManager\waveshaper\bin\amd64\ws_cheetah64.dll into this folder C:\Windows\System32
+> Rename the copied file above from ws_cheetah64.dll to ws_cheetah.dll.
+> We can now test to see if the installation was successful.
+Load up Python 3.7.
+Import the wsapi library using the following command:
+> from wsapi import *

+> Return the API version number
+> ws_get_version()

+> This command should return a version number e.g. ‘2.7.3’.
+If it returns -1, then the DLL was not loaded correctly.
+You may wish to double-check step 3, restart Python and try again.
+If you still have trouble, please contact waveshaper@finisar.com.

+### 2.5 Install loguru (for local logging)

+loguru is a python package for logging.
+Locally logging is used to record the commands sent to the instruments and the responses from the instruments.
+(This function is updated during test in July 2023)

+- **Run `pip install loguru` in terminal.**

+You should see a list of packages to be installed.

+- Type "y" and press enter to confirm the installation if you see a prompt like "Proceed ([y]/n)?".

+You should see something like "Successfully installed ..." in the terminal if the installation is successful.

 ### 2.end: Common issues and solution suggestions for package installation